Lighthouse before restoration

 portion of the lighthouse into a museum dedicated to the history of McGulpin's

 Point Light and the surrounding McGulpin family land claim.
-Since May 30th,
+On May

-the building is to climb the winding stairway to the top of the tower.
+entering the building is to climb the winding stairway to the top of the

 Straits of Mackinac lighthouses